 Myth 3: Water is the Only Way to Stay Hydrated

 Water is not the only source of fluids that can keep you hydrated.
-Many beverages also have a high water content that also help you stay hydrated.
+Many beverages also have a high water content that also helps you stay hydrated.
 Tea, coffee, carbonated drinks, and even juices help you stay hydrated.
 In addition, the food you eat also provided 20% hydration to your body.
 However, for optimum benefits, it is advisable to drink purified water instead of sweetened drinks.

 Myth 4: You are not Dehydrated during Winter